+State 2

-State 2 Current Potential State
+Current Potential State

 This state is similar to the Reference State 1.0.
 This state has the same three general community phases.
 Ecological function has not changed, however the resiliency of the state has been reduced by the presence of invasive weeds.
 Non-natives may increase in abundance but will not become dominant within this State.
-These nonnatives can be highly flammable and can promote fire where historically fire had been infrequent.
+These non-natives can be highly flammable and can promote fire where historically fire had been infrequent.
 Negative feedbacks enhance ecosystem resilience and contribute to the stability of the state.
 These feedbacks include the presence of all structural and functional groups, low fine fuel loads and retention of organic matter and nutrients.
 Positive feedbacks decrease ecosystem resilience and stability of the state.
 These include the non-natives' high seed output, persistent seed bank, rapid growth rate, ability to cross pollinate and adaptations for seed dispersal.

-Wyoming big sagebrush and Indian ricegrass dominate the site.
-Squirreltail may be significant components while Sandberg bluegrass and forbs make up smaller percentages by weight of the understory.
+This community phase is dominated by Wyoming big sagebrush, spiny hopsage, Thurber's needlegrass, and Indian ricegrass.
+Needleandthread, Canby's bluegrass and Sandberg's bluegrass, basin wildrye, bottlebrush squirreltail, thickspike wheatgrass and bluebunch wheatgrass may also be common, while forbs make up smaller percentages by weight of the understory.
 Non-native annual species are present.